lightning/bolts/02-peer-protocol.md

   - if there is not exactly one `commitsigs` for each splice in progress:
     - MUST fail the channel.
   - if `commit_signature`, `num_htlcs` or `htlc_signature` is not correct as specified above for each splice:
     - MUST fail the channel.
+  - if the number of consecutive `commitment_signed` messages received is not the number of splice candidates plus one:
+    - MUST fail the channel.
   - MUST respond with a `revoke_and_ack` message.